arcman7/Documentation/content/setup/support/webGPU/webGPUStatus.md

 ## Browser Caveats
 Chrome Canary does not support all WebGPU features yet (or some others are not fully functional yet), so here are some caveats:
 * GPU timing in the **Inspector** does not work because timestamp queries are currently disabled in Chrome.
-You can start Chrome with the `--disable-dawn-features=disallow_unsafe_apis` flag if you want to enable them.
+You can start Chrome with the `--enable-dawn-features=allow_unsafe_apis` flag if you want to enable them.